jundalisay/spblist/content/en/material/solutions/levitation.md

 <!-- material gravitational band  -->

 This means that, logically, the ability to change and generate movement for solid objects comes from the Material layer through the Convertible Layer.
-This matches the findings of Isaac Newton.
+This matches the findings of Isaac Newton.*

 {{< q a="Newton" c="Principia, Scholium" >}}
 The uniform gravity of a body acts equally in equal particles of time on that body to create equal velocities
 {{< /q >}}

+{{< n n="Newton said that gravity comes from the spirit of 'Lord God' which goes through matter.
+In Cartesian Phyics, this spirit is the same as substance as the aether.
+This scholium then distributes that spirit, as gravity, into equal time-particles, matching Descartes' distribution of the aether onto a constantly dividing 2nd Element which includes space and time.
+The main difference with Newton is that he preferred inertial matter instead of spinning vortices" >}}

 Thus, the sequence of events is: